Walter Smith: Rangers

 When Souness left for Liverpool in April 1991, Smith was appointed interim manager.
 This was made permanent in May 1991, after the club clinched its fourth title in five seasons.
 Six more league titles in succession followed under Smith's tenure, including a domestic treble in 1992–93.
 He also won the Scottish Cup and the League Cup three times each.
 Smith took Rangers to the brink of the final of the Champions League in season 1992–93, going ten games without defeat in that campaign and 44 matches unbeaten in all competitions.

-This success was achieved at a cost, as Smith spent over £50m on transfer fees in his six years in charge – more than any other club in Great Britain over the same period.
+This success was achieved at a cost, as Smith spent over £50m on transfer fees in his six years in charge – more than any other club in Great Britain over the same period – although in terms of net spend, particularly due to the sales of Trevor Steven in 1991 for £5.5 million and Duncan Ferguson in 1994 for £4.3 million, it was comparable for much of that time to the type of support offered across the city to Tommy Burns at Celtic.

 Rangers equalled Celtic's record of nine successive championships in 1996–97.
 In an effort to secure a record-breaking tenth success in 1997–98, Rangers spent £13m on eight new players.
 In European competition, Rangers were beaten 4–1 by IFK Gothenburg in the 1997–98 UEFA Champions League preliminary round and 4–2 by Strasbourg in the first round of the 1997–98 UEFA Cup.
 There was growing pressure on Smith because of poor European results, and it was announced in October 1997 that he would leave Rangers at the end of the season.
-Rangers lost the league title to Celtic on the final day and then lost the 1998 Scottish Cup Final to Hearts.
+Rangers lost the league title to Celtic on the final day and then lost the 1998 Scottish Cup final to Hearts.